cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

     :language: sql
     :dburl: /_static/textbook.sqlite3

-    Write a query to find the publication year and author for the book *Bodega Dreams*:
+    Write a query to find the publication year and author for the book *Bodega Dreams*.
     ~~~~